Vanilla’s cloud solution offers a number of configuration settings for enterprise-grade deployments.

-This artificially divides a Single Community or a Node into different areas by making each of the top tier of categories into subcommunities.
-While in any particular subcommunity, all other content outside the subcommunity is completely hidden.
-A common use case for subcommunities is localization.
+A subcommunity artificially divides a Single Community or a Node into different areas by making each of the top level categories into subcommunities.

 A common way of combining this feature with the Hub is to create a Node per product, and use subcommunities for each locale within that product.

 Our physical server assets are arranged into clusters.
 Each cluster can hold many Single Communities, or a single Hub + its Nodes.
 They cannot be mixed.

 Because each Node is a separate entity, there are significant scaling advantages to choosing a hub setup over a single community + subcommunities setup.